-You hate your life.
+Do you ever want to scream ‘I hate my life?’’
 Maybe you hate school, hate your parents, hate yourself, or all three.
 You wonder whether life will ever get any better, or if it will always be this terrible.
+By asking yourself ‘Why do I hate my life,’ you’re taking a very important first step to healing, but there’s some good news and bad news.

 Good news first: Life will get better.
 You won’t always feel this hopeless or helpless.
 Things will change.